Türkçe Sayfa için Tıklayınız

 Registration Fees:

-Registration Fee for International Delegates: 150 Euros (200 Euros for late and on-cite payment)***
+Registration Fee for International Delegates: 150 Euros (200 Euros for late and on-site payment)***

 Student Fee: 100 Euros